klimenko-serj/cl-iup/README.md

 <h3> Installing IUP </h3>

-Download installation archive from <a href='http://www.tecgraf.puc-rio.br/iup/'> Tecgraf site </a>
+Download installation archive from <a href='http://www.tecgraf.puc-rio.br/iup/'> Tecgraf site</a>.
 Unpack it and run './install' script(in *nix) or copy '*.dll' to  'system32' folder.